ellcrys/papers/README.md

 **Create Banknote Transaction**

-Alice takes a short video in which she must capture an image of a banknote with the last 12 bytes of the hash of a recent block written on it.
+Alice takes a short video in which she must capture an image of a banknote with the last 12 bytes of the hash of a recent block written on the said banknote.
 She encodes the video in a transaction and sends it to a Node A. Alice’s transaction must include a field called `banknoteHeader` which includes the serial, denomination, and the country code of the banknote.

 **Preliminary Validation**

-Node A performs preliminary validation to weed out banknotes that have a serial that was previously processed, or notes that have unsupported denomination or currency code.
+Node A performs preliminary validation to weed out banknotes that have a serial that was previously processed, or notes that have unsupported denomination of currency code.
 After successful validation, the transaction gets added into the transaction pool.
 These notes in the pool are not eligible for inclusion in a block until sufficient endorsements from off-chain validators have been collected.

 **Off-chain Validation**

 Off-chain validation begins when a banknote passes the preliminary check and gets added to the transaction pool.
 Validators attempt to analyse the banknote to check the correctness of the information provided by the banknote scanner.
-The validator constructs a new encrypted endorsement transaction named `bnEndorsement` that contains answers to the following protocol questions:
+The validator constructs a new encrypted endorsement transaction named `bnEndorsement` that contain answers to the following protocol questions:

 - Does the video include a banknote that looks authentic?
 [Yes/No required].
 - Provide the block hash written on the banknote in the video?
 [12-bytes alphanumeric value required]
 - Does the serial specified in the transaction’s banknote header match the serial on the banknote in the video?
 [Yes/No required].
-- Is the currency code and denomination valid?
+- Are the currency code and denomination valid?
 [Yes/No required].

 A validator must construct a banknote endorsement transaction with answers to the above queries and send it to nodes on the network.
 All nodes collect these endorsements until enough is received from other validators.